 6am: We awake to already disturbingly high temperatures and the sight of our friend Lorenzo’s boat anchored not far from us.
 He made the same journey as us but encountered very strong winds, only twenty four hours later than us, making for a rough passage.
 And he got tangled up in a fishing line on the way in.
 Needless to say he isn’t in the best of moods.
 After eight months, I’m starting to realise that, for reasons often out of your control, sailing is either really, really amazing, or really, really crap.

 8am: After a leisurely breakfast (most breakfasts are leisurely nowadays; definitely one of my favourite things about not working) we blow up the dinghy, attach the motor, and buzz off into the wind towards the town.
-We leave the dinghy at the local kite surf school where we meet Martyn and Sophie, who have run the school for three years (check it out) and employ local children to train up as instructors.
+We leave the dinghy at the local kite surf school where we meet Martyn and Sophie, who have run the school for three years and employ local children to train up as instructors.
 They share their breakfast of Colombian arepas with us and I settle in the deckchair while Phil gets ready for his first kite surf since Bonaire.

 12pm: We eat lunch (pasta salad with more trevally) as we watch the comings and goings of life in Cabo de la Vela; populated by native Guajira Indians, the town is also slowly growing in popularity as a trendy holiday destination for Colombians, meaning souped-up four-wheel drives and designer bikinis can now occasionally be spotted alongside the ubiquitous stray dogs and barefoot, laughing children.
 One thing everyone has in common is friendliness; everyone is kind and welcoming, and keen to chat.
 We meet Catalina who is five and calls Phil “Phyllis”, local women crocheting beautiful mochilas, and marvel at the amazing kite skills of the local kids.